Crackley Hall Pupils Celebrate First Holy Communion Mass

 Friday 11 June was an important day for 17 Crackley Hall pupils as they celebrated their first Holy Communion Mass.

-Junior 3’s Blythe Camilleri-Willis, Adreena Greevy, Ted Higginbotham, Evie Kettle, Elsie Woodall-Pagan, Beatrice Parizzi and Josie-Jean Swindells; Junior 4’s Sebastian Crawley, Jay Jonah, Julia Kozhan, Andrew Parizzi, Mairen Steel, Elena Tokarek Nieves, Amelia Turvey, Beatrice Wood and Eve Wood; and Junior 5 Sebastian Williams, gathered together excitedly with friends, family and representatives from the Crackley Hall School community at St Francis of Assisi Church in Kenilworth.
+Junior 3’s Blythe Camilleri-Willis, Adreena Greevy, Ted Higginbotham, Evie Kettle, Elsie Woodall-Pagan, Beatrice Parizzi and Josie-Jean Swindells; Junior 4’s Sebastian Crawley, Jay Jonah, Julia Kozhan, Andrew Parizzi, Mairen Steel, Amelia Turvey, Beatrice Wood, Eve Wood and Elena; and Junior 5 Sebastian Williams, gathered together excitedly with friends, family and representatives from the Crackley Hall School community at St Francis of Assisi Church in Kenilworth.

 The children have been preparing for this special day for a while, learning about their faith so that they understand what they are committing to.
 In May they took the Sacrament of First Reconciliation.